-Advocacy and grassroots fundraising campaigns are top of mind for many nonprofit organizations right now.
-More than ever, nonprofits are looking to go beyond fundraising campaigns and start taking action through advocacy campaigns.
+Grassroots fundraising and advocacy campaigns are top of mind for many nonprofit organizations right now.
+More than ever, nonprofits are looking to go beyond traditional fundraising and start taking action through grassroots advocacy campaigns.

-Is your organization trying to motivate your current list to get involved?
+Is your nonprofit organization trying to motivate your current list to get involved on a grassroots level?
 We have you covered.
-We talked to the advocacy experts at One Click Politics to advise how your organization can make your grassroots and advocacy campaigns more effective.
+Here are eight expert tips to help make your nonprofit’s grassroots fundraising and advocacy campaigns more effective.

-- Fundraising: Donate to us to help support refugee family relocation fees
+- Fundraising: Donate to us to help support gun safety legislation in your state.

-Including multiple options gives your list more ways to support your cause.
-This makes it more likely that they’ll take action (either through advocacy or donations).
+Including multiple options gives your supporters more ways to further your cause.
+This makes it more likely that they’ll take action, either through advocacy or grassroots donations.
 You’d be surprised—some do both!

 3. Make Your Grassroots Fundraising Timely

-Find out what inspired your supporters to get involved.
-Then, use that information to target them with the causes they support, the types of communications they like, and further opportunities they’d enjoy.
+In order to engage and activate your supporters, you first need to understand what inspires them.
+Once you know what inspired your supporters to get involved with your nonprofit, you can use that information to target them with the causes they support, the types of communications they like, and further opportunities they’d enjoy.

 While some demographics are easy to understand and identify (gender, age, etc.), some are not.
-Knowing as much as possible about your supporters will help you identify demographics like political parties, which can create segments for your advocacy campaign.
+A comprehensive donor database of supporter information will help you record and keep track of more complex demographics, like political parties, which you can use to create segments for your grassroots advocacy campaign.

 Don’t send all of your campaign messages to every single group of your supporters.
-Use your organization’s data to segment your supporters into groups that make sense for your grassroots fundraising or advocacy campaign.
+Use your nonprofit’s data to segment your supporters into different groups that will respond well to different types of messaging for your grassroots fundraising or advocacy campaign.

-Consider the different types of audiences you can create and the different types of communications you can send to them.
-And be sure to track your results to know what marketing and communications strategies work best for you!
+Donor segmentation is critical for any campaign, but it’s especially important for a grassroots advocacy campaign where you are trying to inspire action.
+And segmentation touches more than just messaging: Segmenting your audiences will help you decide which channels to use for those messages.
+Consider the different types of audiences you can create, the different types of communications you can send to them, and the different channels that you can use for distributing those messages.
+And be sure to track your results to know what nonprofit marketing and communications strategies work best for you!

 More than 1.5 million legislative actions are taken every year, with more than 150,000 new bills introduced each year.